pawelkudzia/modmanager/README.md

 The main features are:
 * Register and Login User,
+* Two types of user accounts (roles): Admin and User,
 * Protected views (routes) which can be only accessed by logged in Users,
 * Page Not Found view,
 * Read Games list,